Who Is Kyle MacLachlan?

 Born on February 22, 1959, in Yakima, Washington, Kyle MacLachlan went on to make his film debut as an actor in the 1984 sci-fi epic Dune, directed by David Lynch.
 He and Lynch continued to work together in the film Blue Velvet and TV series Twin Peaks, which would become a critically acclaimed cult classic and earn MacLachlan Emmy nods and a Golden Globe win.
 The actor has gone on to star in an array of film and TV projects that include The Doors, Showgirls, Sex and the City, Desperate Housewives and Portlandia.
-It was announced that Twin Peaks will return to the airwaves in 2016.
+In 2017, he returned to familiar territory with the revival of Twin Peaks.

 Kyle MacLachlan was born on February 22, 1959, in Yakima, Washington.
 He took to acting early on, playing out scenes from the Hardy Boys novels he read as a child and working in theatrical productions.
 He parlayed his interest into serious study (with an additional stint working in a sawmill), and by the early 1980s had earned a bachelor’s degree in drama from the University of Washington in Seattle.